For Counselors - Advice to Assist in Counseling Your Students

 If a student submits all SAT test scores, UNCW and most universities will select the highest score for each sub-section, even if they come from different test dates, to create the highest overall score for a student.

 As an alternative to SAT, the ACT with writing exam is offered at various high schools in your area, as well as at UNCW.
-Unlike the SAT, admissions offices are unable to choose the highest score from the ACT sub-sections from different test dates; they will simply take the highest composite score.
+Like the SAT, UNCW will choose the highest score from the ACT sub-sections from different test dates; to created the highest overall composite score.

 - Draft Essays